TheImagingSource/tiscamera/doc/pages/tcam-ctrl.rst

 .. option:: -p, --properties <SERIAL>

-   Print available properties.
+   Print available properties the device offers.

    *Requires the serial number of the camera to be queried.*

 .. option:: --save <SERIAL>

-   Print a string to stdout containing a GstStructure description of existing properties and their current values.
+   Print a string to stdout containing a GstStructure description of existing device properties and their current values.

    This string contains escape sequences that allow usage in commandline programs such as tcam-ctrl and gst-launch.
    For a default GstStructure string description use `--no-console`.